rolfmadsen/plantuml_event_modelling/README.md

     ```bash
     git clone https://github.com/your-username/your-repo-name.git
     ```
-2.  **Include the Library**: At the top of your PlantUML diagram file, add the following line to include the styles and macros:
+2.  **Include the Library**: At the top of your PlantUML diagram file, add the following line to include the styles and color variables:
     ```plantuml
     !include styling.puml
     ```